maurinl26/dwarf-p-ice3/README.md

 #### Warning

-It works well with cupy 14.0 and the last versions of gt4py.cartesian (see config [pyproject.toml](pyproject.toml)
+It works well with cupy 14.0 and the last versions of gt4py.cartesian (see config [pyproject.toml](pyproject.toml)).

 ### Atos ECMWF